Non-Hodgkin’s Lymphoma (Cancer from Roundup weedkiller herbicides)

 During the trial, Johnson’s experts at trial, which included a world renowned oncologist, toxicologist, and a former NIH scientist, testified about the scientific links between glyphosate and lymphoma, which were detailed in a 2015 study conducted by the World Health Organization’s International Agency for Research on Cancer, the widely recognized arbiter of what constitutes a carcinogen in the medical and scientific communities that research cancer.
 Monsanto responded with its own experts that called into the question the findings of the IARC study, noting that regulators in the U.S. and Europe did not find that glysophate was carcinogenic.
 Ultimately, the jury sided with Johnson, marking the first win for plaintiffs in hundreds of cases that are consolidated in multi-district litigation pending in a California federal court which are being worked up for trial.

 The Law Offices of Brian D. Witzer congratulates Johnson, and his legal team at Baum Hedlund Aristei & Goldman and the Miller Firm, as well as the team of scientists and physicians they assembled to testify at trial.
-The Law Offices of Brian D. Witzer, which has nearly forty years litigating toxic exposure cases in California and defective pharmaceutical cases nationwide, is currently reviewing Roundup and Ranger Pro cases.
+The Law Offices of Brian D. Witzer, which has over thirty-five years litigating toxic exposure cases in California and defective pharmaceutical cases nationwide, is currently reviewing and accepting Roundup and Ranger Pro cases.
 Our firm routinely partners with law firms across the country to take on corporate giants whose products pose a danger to consumers.